-The whitepaper, which is available to download here, analyses the state of the industry and suggests that engineering will be key to overcoming these challenges.
+The white paper analyzes the state of the industry and suggests that engineering will be key to overcoming these challenges.
 In particular we suggest that design and electrical engineers in the MedTech and healthcare industries are pivotal to ensuring safety as modern hospitals become more technologically advanced.

 The whitepaper suggests that engineering expertise will be the cornerstone of a successful future for UK healthcare in light of tightening budgets.
-While new technologies will ultimately provide a solution to many of the industry’s problems, engineers are necessary to ensure the equipment and power networks can facilitate these solutions.← Back to News
+While new technologies will ultimately provide a solution to many of the industry's problems, engineers are necessary to ensure the equipment and power networks can facilitate these solutions.